VINAY-MASTER-BLASTER/API-Testing-Platform-Postman-Lite-/README.md

 ## 📄 License

-MIT — Built for Thunder Hackathon 4.0
+Built for Thunder Hackathon 4.0